Minnesota e-Health Summit

 2012: e-Health: Maximizing Value for Individuals and Communities

-Dr. Seth Foldy, Senior Advisor in the Public Health Surveillance and Informatics Program at the Centers for Disease Control and Prevention (CDC), provided insight on acheving quality outcomes and value with EHRs.
+Dr. Seth Foldy, Senior Advisor in the Public Health Surveillance and Informatics Program at the Centers for Disease Control and Prevention (CDC), provided insight on achieving quality outcomes and value with EHRs.
 Check out videos from the morning plenary sessions providing national and statewide perspectives and policy updates.
 Slides from breakout sessions are available with information from those achieving success at the various stages of Minnesota’s HIT Implementation Plan.

 2011: Accelerating e-Health Across the Continuum of Care